ERIA’s Experts Urge Standardised Methodologies on Plastic Debris Data Collection and Analysis

 Interventions on Plastic Consumption

-To reduce the amount of plastic leakage, the experts emphasised the importance of closing off the tap through interventions at consumers’ level.
+To reduce the amount of plastic leakage, the experts emphasised the importance of turning off the tap through interventions at the consumer level.

-In the interest of insights on consumer’s behavioural change, Dr Chen Liu, Research Manager of Sustainable Consumption and Production at IGES, evaluated the impact of COVID-19 on the use of single-use plastics (SUPs) in ASEAN households.
-The result showed that in the Philippines, there was an increase in SUPs use especially for disinfectant and plastic packaging due to increased online food delivery.
+For insights on consumer behavioural change, Dr Chen Liu, IGES Research Manager of Sustainable Consumption and Production, evaluated the impact of COVID-19 on the use of single-use plastics (SUPs) in ASEAN households.
+The results showed an increase in SUP use in the Philippines, especially for disinfectant and plastic packaging, due to increased online food delivery.

 ‘However, we observed varied changes in other locations.
-For inst8.
-Image Image Recommended Image Size : 1280 x 720Sourceance, there was a decrease of use in Phnom Penh, Cambodia for plastic bottles and plastic shopping bags.
-This led us to conclude that the pandemic brought a positive impact in reducing household SUPs in low-income countries and a negative impact in middle-income countries,’ said Dr Liu.
+For instance, there was a decrease of use in Phnom Penh, Cambodia for plastic bottles and plastic shopping bags.
+This led us to conclude that the pandemic brought a positive impact in reducing household SUPs in low-income countries and a negative impact in middle-income countries,’ she said.

-Building on the gathered knowledge, a project on the Application of Behavioral Insights Approaches for Plastic Reduction is implemented in four cities of ASEAN under a collaboration between ERIA and IGES.
-Dr Atsushi Watabe, Programme Director of Sustainable Consumption and Production at IGES said they would develop a toolkit for reducing SUP in cities and communities, followed by a workshop based on the results from this project to further scale up behavioural insights.
+A project on the Application of Behavioural Insights Approaches for Plastic Reduction, building on already gathered knowledge, has beenimplemented in four ASEAN cities under a collaboration between ERIA and IGES.
+Dr Atsushi Watabe, IGES Programme Director of Sustainable Consumption and Production, said itwould develop a toolkit for reducing SUP in cities and communities, followed by a workshop based on the results to further scale up behavioural insights.

 The Regional Plastics Outlook

-To dive deeper into the case for Southeast Asia, ERIA together with the OECD and IGES is developing The Regional Plastics Outlook that is going to evaluate the unique plastic policy challenges within this region and explore potential approaches to address them.
+ERIA, together with the OECD and IGES, is diving deeper into the case of Southeast Asia by developing the Regional Plastics Outlook to evaluate the region's unique plastic policy challenges and explore potential approaches to address them.

 Dr Ruben Bibas, Economist Modeler from the Environmental Directorate of the OECD presented the progress of the Regional Plastic Outlook

-‘We are currently in the phase of data collection for the modelling, and we will greatly benefit from collaborations with experts in this working group,’ said Dr Ruben Bibas, an economist-modeler at the Environment Direct9.
-Image Image Recommended Image Size : 1280 x 720Sourceorate of the OECD.
+‘We are currently in the phase of data collection for the modelling, and we will greatly benefit from collaborations with experts in this working group,’ said Dr Ruben Bibas, OECD Environment Directorate Economist Modeller.

-According to the OECD, ERIA and IGES team, the report, which will also assess the environmental impacts of ‘business-as-usual’ leakage of plastics, should be published by the end of 2024.
+The report, which will also assess the environmental impacts of the business-as-usual leakage of plastics, should be published by the end of 2024, according to the OECD, ERIA and IGES team.

 Also read: 24th ASEAN Coordination Meeting with Partners on Coastal and Marine Environment: Towards Collaborative Works and Sustainable Blue Economy